mprinc/vuejs.org/src/v2/guide/render-function.md

 ## Basics

 Vue recommends using templates to build your HTML in the vast majority of cases.
 There are situations however, where you really need the full programmatic power of JavaScript.
-That's where you can use the **render function**, a closer-to-the-compiler alternative to templates.
+That's where you can use the <span class='definition'>**render function**</span>, a <span class='important'>closer-to-the-compiler alternative to templates</span>.

-Let's dive into a simple example where a `render` function would be practical.
+Let's dive into a simple example where <span class='definition'>a `render` function would be practical</span>.
 Say you want to generate anchored headings:

 ``` html
 <h1>